kyma-incubator/compass/docs/architecture/authentication-and-authorization.md

 ### Tenant mapping handler

-It is an OathKeeper [hydrator](https://github.com/ory/docs/blob/525608c65694539384b785355d293bc0ad00da27/docs/oathkeeper/pipeline/mutator.md#hydrator) handler responsible for mapping `authorization_id` to tenant.
+It is an OathKeeper [hydrator](https://github.com/ory/docs/blob/525608c65694539384b785355d293bc0ad00da27/docs/oathkeeper/pipeline/mutator.md#hydrator) handler responsible for mapping `authorization_id` to tenant. `authorization_id` is used in multiple authentication flows:
+- in OAuth 2.0 it is equal to `client_id`
+- in Basic authentication it is equal to `username`
+- in Certificates authentication flow it is equal to Common Name (CN).

 It will be built into the Director component, as a separate endpoint responsible for retrieving the tenant ID based on database query.
 In order to map client_id from Runtime Agent to tenant, we will query `client_id` from Runtime `agentAuth` JSONB field.